mengyue-yuan/mengyue-yuan.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an MPhil student in the Department of Geography Information Engineering, School of Remote Sensing and Information Engineering, at Wuhan University, supervised by [Prof. Peng Yue](http://geos.whu.edu.cn/peng.html).
+I am currently an M.S. student in the Department of Geography Information Engineering, School of Remote Sensing and Information Engineering, at Wuhan University, supervised by [Prof. Peng Yue](http://geos.whu.edu.cn/peng.html).
 My research interest includes but is not limited to

 - Geospatial data mining
 - Transportation geography